Kent-and-Co/bktsk-yt-scheduler/readme.txt

 ### This plugin can be installed directly from your site.

 Log in and navigate to Plugins → Add New.
-Type "BKTSK YouTube Live Scheduler" into the Search and hit Enter.
+Type "BKTSK Live Scheduler" into the Search and hit Enter.
-Locate the BKTSK YouTube Live Scheduler in the list of search results and click "Install Now".
+Locate the BKTSK Live Scheduler in the list of search results and click "Install Now".
 Once installed, click the Activate link.

 == Frequently asked questions ==